Application International Students Program Format Tuition & Fees Once Admitted

 Could I submit a portfolio?

-No, due to the volume of applications, we ask that you not submit a portfolio as it will not be reviewed.
-Please only submit the required application materials.
+No. Please do not submit a portfolio, as it will not be reviewed.
+Only required materials will be considered.
+Review the required application materials.

 Could I submit a letter of recommendation?

-No, due to the volume of applications, please do not submit any letters of recommendation as they will not be reviewed.
-Please only submit the required application materials.
+No. Letters of recommendation are not accepted and will not be reviewed.
+Please submit only the required application materials.

 Could I sit in on a class before deciding whether to apply?

-Due to limited capacity, we are unable to offer the opportunity to sit in on any classes as a guest.
-Classes are only open to registered students.
+Due to limited class capacity, we are unable to accommodate guest attendance.
+Classes are open to registered students only.

 Admission for International Students